 The Investment Manager's choice of investments will neither be limited by economic sector, credit ratings, nor in terms of currencies in which investments will be denominated.
 However, for equity or equity related investments, prevailing conditions in local or global financial markets may require a particular focus be placed in a single country (either Portugal or Spain) and/or in a single currency and/or in a single economic sector.
-In determining such allocations, the Investment Manager will consider various factors, including but not limited to: (i) the prevailing market conditions such as GDP growth and the phase of the economic cycle (the fluctuations of the economic outlook as informed by global economic news and the Investment Manager's research and views on Portugal and Spain; and (iii) the current risk appetite of the Portfolio (the level of risk which the Investment Manager is comfortable with in the Portfolio following an analysis of the portfolio composition, the current market and expected growth) which may, due to return patterns (such as the capacity to guarantee cash and capital employment) or expected growth, allow for a greater allocation to a particular country, currency or sector.
+In determining such allocations, the Investment Manager will consider various factors, including but not limited to: (i) the prevailing market conditions such as GDP growth and the phase of the economic cycle (the fluctuations of the economic outlook as informed by global economic news and the Investment Manager's macro-economic outlook as informed by global economic news and the Investment Manager's research and views on Portugal and Spain; and (iii) the current risk appetite of the Portfolio (the level of risk which the Investment Manager is comfortable with in the Portfolio following an analysis of the portfolio composition, the current market and expected growth) which may, due to return patterns (such as the capacity to guarantee cash and capital employment) or expected growth, allow for a greater allocation to a particular country, currency or sector.